Generic root counts and flatness in tropical geometry: Generic root counts of square systems

 \section{Generic root counts of square systems}

-In this section, we focus on general square systems.
-In \cref{sec:degeneracyGraph} we introduce the degeneracy graph of a square system, which characterizes all its finite degenerations.
-In \cref{sec:modifications} we study a special class of square systems for which we can express the generic root count in terms of tropical intersection numbers.
-This includes the steady-state equations of chemical reaction networks and the birational intersection indices $[L_{1},...,L_{n}]$ studied by Kaveh and Khovanskii in \cite{KavehKhovanskii2010}\cite{KavehKhovanskii2012}.
-These applications will be studied in more detail in \cref{sec:linearDependencies}.
+In this section, we focus on square systems for which we can express the generic root count in terms of tropical intersection numbers.
+These systems include the steady-state equations of chemical reaction networks and the birational intersection indices $[L_{1},\dots,L_{n}]$ studied by Kaveh and Khovanskii in \cite{KavehKhovanskii2010,KavehKhovanskii2012}, two applications which will be discussed in more detail in \cref{sec:linearDependencies}.